National Museum of American History: Third floor

 Exhibits in the east wing of the third floor, 3 East, are focused on the military history of the United States; they include The Price of Freedom: Americans at War and the gunboat Philadelphia.

 The center of the third floor, 3 Center, presents The American Presidency: A Glorious Burden, which explores the personal and public lives of the men who have held that office.
 It also features the popular permanent exhibit of First Ladies of America, which features their contributions and changing roles, and displays their dresses as a mark of changing times.

 The third-floor west wing, 3 West, has exhibits that feature entertainment, sports, and music.
 These include Thanks for the Memories: Music, Sports and Entertainment History, the Hall of Musical Instruments, and The Dolls' House.
 A car from Disneyland's Dumbo the Flying Elephant ride.
 The most recent exhibit is Entertainment Nation which features objects from Judy Garland, Prince, Selena, Muhammad Ali, Star Wars, Sesame Street, Hamilton, and more.

+On the Third floor west, the Gypsy Rose is currently featured in the new exhibit "Corazón y vida: Lowriding Culture" and will remain on display from September 2025 through October 2027.
+The Gypsy Rose is one of the most iconic lowriders.
+Featured in the opening credits of the 1970s television show Chico and the Man, as well as in the 1979 film Boulevard Nights, this car thrust lowriding into the popular imagination.
+Custom interiors and hand-painted roses make the car stand out while cruising the streets of Los Angeles and help set the standard for lowriders today.
+Other lowriders of the time drew inspiration from this car’s unique details, such as its interior candle sconce.